 Fuchsia flowers are usually purple, pink, or magenta, but some varieties can be red or white.
 One of the things that most growers love about them is the fact that they start to bloom in May and continue into the fall.

 You can grow them in hanging baskets to give your outside garden a novel and unique look, train them on a stake or plant bushy cultivars.
+They also make perfect balcony privacy plants.

 They aren’t very hardy and prefer to be grown in zones 10 and 11 where they can succeed as perennials.